Hjdskes/hjdskes.github.io/content/blog/gsoc-part-6.md

 Next week I will attempt to implement the resolutions and begin with the buttons!

 This blog post is part of a series.
-You can read the previous part [here](/blog/gsoc-part-5).
+You can read the next part about the resolutions stack page [here](/blog/gsoc-part-7) or the previous part [here](/blog/gsoc-part-5).

 [pr]: https://github.com/libratbag/piper/pull/20